yukh1402/cti-stix-diamond-activity-attack-graph/README.md

     ]
    }
     ````
-2. All STIX objects which are considered in the same context belong into one Grouping SDO.
-The references of these
-   objects will be registered in the `` "object_refs" `` field of the Grouping SDO.
-STIX relationship objects (SRO)
-   that are in the same context are registered in the `` "object_refs" `` field as well.
+2. All STIX objects (SDOs, SROs, SCOs) which are considered in the same context MUST belong to one Grouping SDO.
+The references of these objects will be registered in the `` "object_refs" `` field of the Grouping SDO.
+SROs that are in the same context MUST be registered in the `` "object_refs" `` field as well.
    ````
    {
     "id": "bundle--70d2c497-5717-5a3a-8b03-d2c1f74df433",